ardnew/ardnew/README.md

 Designed for Android mobile devices, implemented using an Adafruit ItsyBitsy nRF52840 and a 300-pixel (5 meters) RGB LED WS2815 strip.

-Instead of the commonly-found serial UART string protocols (hacks!), a custom BLE GATT protocol was designed as communication transport — which provides a structured message framework for **much** faster communication processing.
+Instead of the commonly-found Bluetooth (LE) to serial UART string-based frameworks (_**hacks!**_), a custom BLE GATT protocol was designed as communication transport — which provides a rich, structured message framework for **much faster** (and more reliable) communication to transmit per-pixel and/or per-segment color information.

 Currently supports several modes of operation:

-- Color fill entire strip, subrange, or individual pixels
+- Color fill entire strip, partial strip (segment), or individual pixels
 - Parameterized animation patterns (color wheel, theater chase, and fade/breathe)
 - Optional motion-activated trigger (passive-infrared or doppler radar) with timer — great as a nightlight!

+### **NeoCLUE** — Real-time sensor-reactive wireless LED strip controller
-### Arduino sensor-based device -to- Arduino-driven LED strip
+#####   Arduino sensor-based device -_to_- Arduino-driven LED strip

 |[㏄](#color-code)|Repository|Application|Target/Host|
 |-----------------|:--------:|:---------:|:---------:|